 What is BaaS (Backend as a Service)

 In essence, BaaS is an innovative cloud model widely adopted for developing mobile apps and websites alike.
-This third-party service is the set of tailor-made backend features, providing the basis for fully functioning applications that need only frontend maintenance.
 This way, the execution model saves time for your team for numerous other tasks rather than testing and deployment.

 Recently, there appeared mBaaS, or mobile Backend as a Service, that addresses the backend tasks for mobile application development.
 Like classic BaaS, mBaaS lets you maintain only the frontend part, totally supporting the backend services in a mobile app.